Position Status: Non-Exempt

 - 3 years of administrative or non-profit experience

 Interested applicants should submit their resume and a cover letter stating their interest to jobs [at] pghfdn.org.
 No phone calls please.

 About The Pittsburgh Foundation

 Established in 1945, The Pittsburgh Foundation is one of the nation’s oldest community foundations and is the 13th largest of more than 750 community foundations across the United States.
 As a community foundation, our resources comprise endowment funds established by individuals, businesses and organizations with a passion for charitable giving and a deep commitment to the Pittsburgh community.
-The Foundation has approximately 2,000 individual donor funds and, together with its supporting organizations, assets of over $1 billion.
-Grantmaking from the funds benefits a broad spectrum of community life within Pittsburgh and beyond with over 2,000 grantees receiving funding annually.
+The Foundation has approximately 2,000 individual donor funds and, together with its supporting organizations, assets of more than $1 billion.
+Grantmaking from the funds benefits a broad spectrum of community life within Pittsburgh and beyond, with more than 2,000 grantees receiving funding annually.
 The Foundation typically awards grants of more than $40 million each year.
 Grantmaking from the Foundation’s discretionary funds leverages a broad range of resources and enables the Foundation to be an important change agent for the region.
-Approximately 85% of all grantmaking dollars stay within the Pittsburgh region.
+Approximately 85 percent of all grant-making dollars stay within the Pittsburgh region.

 THE PITTSBURGH FOUNDATION IS AN EQUAL OPPORTUNITY EMPLOYER COMMITTED TO DIVERSITY AND INCLUSION.